-When you’re deciding on siding, there are many factors to consider – aesthetics, value, durability, versatility and environmental sustainability, and of course, curb appeal!
-Now, many plastic and fiber cement imitators may claim to rank high in all these categories.
+When you’re deciding on siding, there are many factors to consider – aesthetics (colors and styles), value, durability, versatility and environmental sustainability, and of course, curb appeal!
+Now, many plastic and fibre cement siding imitators, including vinyl siding; may claim to rank high in all these categories.
 But how do they really stack up against Real Cedar?
 According to most experts, synthetic materials pale in comparison.
 Here’s why.

 Don't know the difference between channel and bevel siding?
 With so many siding panel choices, this is a great place to start.

 From wall construction tips to fasteners to moisture control, this is a must-read before installing siding for the ultimate curb appeal.

-Find general and pattern specific tips on how to install Western Red Cedar siding.
+Find general and pattern specific tips on how to install Western Red Cedar wood siding.

 Thinking about using Tyvek Drainwrap?
 See why Real Cedar recommends Drainwrap for cedar siding installation.

 Extend the longevity of your cedar siding project by learning more about surface preparation, application techniques and more.

 Real Cedar siding instantly elevates your home to another level of warmth and beauty for the ultimate curb appeal.
 You can’t get that with the plastic substitutes.
 Try as they might, the look, the feel and the scent of natural wood just can’t be duplicated in a chemistry lab.
-That’s why synthetic siding always ends up looking a little on the cheap side – odd, considering composite materials actually cost more than Real Cedar.
+That’s why synthetic, fibre cement siding always ends up looking a little on the cheap side – odd, considering composite materials actually cost more than Real Cedar.